-Ayrianne Parks is the director of Communications at AFOP.
-He works legislative issues on Capitol Hill, develops and implements all communications strategies for AFOP, including its Job Training Program, Health & Safety Programs, the Children in the Fields Campaign, as well as providing assistance to the organization’s 52 member agencies.
-Ayrianne also produces the organization’s bimonthly newsletter, The Washington Newsline.
-Prior to joining AFOP in 2010, Ayrianne worked as a public affairs manager at a public relations and event planning firm in D.C.
-She also served as the Midwest coordinator for the Women’s Specialty Media Team at the Democratic National Convention in 2008, and as an intern for Congresswoman Lucille Roybal-Allard in 2007.
-Ayrianne received her bachelor’s degree in political science and Spanish from Concordia College in Moorhead, Minnesota.
+Robert Crumley is the Director of Communications at AFOP.
+He works legislative issues on Capitol Hill, develops and implements all media and communications strategies for AFOP, including its Job Training Program, Health & Safety Programs, the Children in the Fields Campaign, as well as providing assistance to the organization’s 52 member agencies.
+Robert also produces the organization’s bimonthly newsletter, The Washington Newsline.
+Prior to joining AFOP in 2013, Robert had a consulting business with national clients representing municipalities, politicians, associations and non-profits.
+Earlier in his career he coordinated outreach programs for high-risk populations in the Pacific Northwest, and provided public relations for Cox Cable.
+Robert earned his degree in communications from Eastern Washington University.

 Health & Safety Programs

 Melanie Forti is a the Director of Health and Safety Programs for AFOP.
 Prior to working in this capacity she was the Program Manager for this same department.
 In this role, she manages the OSHA heat stress and prevention project, Project LEAF, the SAFE AmeriCorps program, and the growth of the flagship pesticide safety education program, Project HOPE.
 She also manages site compliance, supervisors’ engagement, and compliance with federal program requirements and regulations.
 As a program director, Melanie collaborates on fundraising and grant writing as well, helping to successfully secure funding opportunities for Health & Safety Programs.
 A native of Puerto Rico, Melanie relocated to Washington, D.C. in 2009 to work for AFOP.
 She brings over 11 years of supervision, training, and management experience in the private and public sectors.
 Melanie holds a bachelor’s degree in business administration from the Sacred Heart University in Puerto Rico.

 The Children In The Fields Campaign